-Pico de gallo is a one of our favorite things to snack on and the thing I look forward to most when visiting Mexico (well that and Strawberry Margaritas)!
+Pico de gallo is one of our favorite things to snack on and the thing I look forward to most when visiting Mexico (well that and Strawberry Margaritas)!
 Fresh ripe tomatoes are tossed with onions, lime juice, jalapenos, and cilantro to create an unforgettable salsa fresca for any occasion!

-Fresh and authentic salsa is hard to come by around here.
+Fresh salsa is hard to come by around here.
 I love taking the extra little bit of time to make homemade pico de gallo to serve alongside Chicken Tacos, nachos, taquitos, or even just with tortilla chips.

 What is Pico De Gallo?